 Does your data center still use outbound marketing to attract new clients?

-Outbound marketing refers to the traditional marketing model that focuses on businesses seeking clients through interruptive tactics.
+Outbound marketing refers to the traditional marketing model focusing on businesses seeking clients through interruptive tactics.

 Outbound marketing relies on disruptive tactics such as cold calling, mass emailing, radio and TV commercials, and print advertising (magazines, newspapers, etc.) -- and it was once a successful way of attracting prospects.

-Before the recent boom in technology, consumers relied on businesses to provide information about their products, educate them on unfamiliar content, and trusted them to provide accurate information about their competitors.
+Before the recent technological boom, consumers relied on businesses to provide information about their products, educate them on unfamiliar content, and trust them to provide accurate information about their competitors.

 Thanks to Google, searches on mobile devices, and social networking, the buying model has completely flipped, leaving consumers in charge of their own buyer’s journey.